 Felicia: You learn to be tuff with this job.
 You learn to not let anyone walk over you.
 Sometimes people say I’m very mean or I’m very aggressive.
 If you are like that with me I will respond in the same way.
 If you treat me nice I will be really nice with you but if you start to mess with me then I can not be nice, but that is normal I think.
 When somebody starts talking shit about me I will respond in the same manner.

-Mark: The other night out the blue these two tipsy Norwegian guys started talking to me about their experience with a sex worker.
+Mark: The other night out the blue these two tipsy Norwegian guys started talking to me about their experience with a window prostitute.
 One started to talk about the fact that one of the girls was squeezing his balls so hard that it started to hurt.
 I asked which girl he went to and he pointed at her!
 As soon as the girl saw that she was like; oh, Norway come here!
 And the guy was like noooo and started to run away!
 I think there are more times where the customers needs protection from the girls haha!
-Wasn’t there ia sign saying “don’t beat the customers” in your old workplace Felicia? haha
+Wasn’t there ia sign saying “don’t beat the customers” in your old workplace Felicia?
+Haha!

 Felicia: haha yeah we had that one in the house rules because it happened a couple of times!